ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 ### Step 8: Warehouse and courier

   At this point, you might be tired of bringing all of the resources to the Builder and taking them from the Fisher, Forester, Miner, etc. You also might want to store items in one place.
 Well, the [Warehouse](../../source/buildings/warehouse) and [Courier’s Hut](../../source/buildings/courier) are the solution you are looking for!
 [Couriers](../../source/workers/courier) transport items between the Warehouse and all of the workplaces.
+The [Clipboard](../../source/items/clipboard) and [Resource Scroll](../../source/items/resourcescroll) may be helpful!

 ### Step 9: Rest of the Colony